IS claims Sri Lanka blasts, as government says probe making progress

 In a statement, Islamic State named what it said were the seven attackers who carried out the attacks.
 It gave no further evidence to support its claim of responsibility.

+Th hardline militant group, who have lost the territory they once held in Syria and Iraq to Western-backed forces, later released a video on Amaq showing eight assailants, seven of whom were masked, pledging allegiance to Islamic State leader Abu Bakr al-Baghdadi.

+Reuters could not independently verify the claim and authorities did not officially identify the assailants.

-Earlier, junior minister for defence Ruwan Wijewardene told parliament two Sri Lankan Islamist groups - the National Thawheed Jama’ut and Jammiyathul Millathu Ibrahim - were responsible for the blasts, which detonated during Easter services and as high-end hotels served breakfast.
+Earlier, junior minister for defence Ruwan Wijewardene told parliament two Sri Lankan Islamist groups - the National Thawheed Jama’ut and Jammiyathul Millathu Ibrahim - were responsible for the blasts, which detonated during Easter services and as hotels served breakfast.

-The first six bombs - on three churches and three luxury hotels - came within 20 minutes of each other.
-Two more explosions - at a downmarket hotel and a house in a suburb of the capital, Colombo - came in the early afternoon.
+The first six bombs - on three churches and three luxury hotels - exploded within 20 minutes of each other.
+Two more explosions - at a downmarket hotel and a house in a suburb of the capital, Colombo - took place in the early afternoon.

 Wickremesinghe said the militants had tried to attack another hotel but had failed.